In what subject areas does Denver Teacher Residency prepare aspiring teachers?

 What type of teaching license will I receive?

-- You will receive an Alternative License during your residency year; upon successful completion of the residency year (Program Year 1) you will receive a Colorado Initial Teaching License; and upon successful completion of your second year as a teacher of record (end of Program Year 3) with the district, you will be eligible for recommendation to the Colorado Department of Education (CDE) to receive a professional license and endorsement in Culturally and Linguistically Diverse and/or a Special Education.
+- You will receive an Alternative License during your residency year; upon successful completion of the residency year (Program Year 1) you will receive a Colorado Teaching License and are eligible to receive an added endorsement in Culturally and Linguistically Diverse and/or a Special Education; and upon successful completion of your second year as a teacher of record (end of Program Year 3) with the district, you will be eligible for recommendation to the Colorado Department of Education (CDE) to receive a professional license.